University of North Carolina at Chapel Hill, J.D., with high honors, 1999, Order of the Coif; Articles Editor, North Carolina Law Review, 1997-99

-Represented a developer in connection with the acquisition of a building in the historic district of Charleston, South Carolina.
+Represented a developer in connection with an upscale hotel as part of a larger mixed-use project in the Southpark area of Charlotte, North Carolina.

 Represented a developer in connection with the sale of multiple golf courses and associated residential developments in Florida and Georgia.

-Represented the owner in the sale of a 22-story building in uptown Charlotte, North Carolina.
+Represented the owner in the leasing and sale of a 22-story building in uptown Charlotte, North Carolina.

-Represented a developer in the bulk sale of over 100 residential condominium units.
+Represented a developer in the bulk sale of over 100 residential condominium units in Florida.

 Represented a developer as special corporate counsel in connection with its bankruptcy.

-Represented a nonprofit in connection with the drafting and negotiation of a joint venture agreement among multiple nonprofit and governmental agencies in connection with Hall House, a temporary shelter for homeless families located in a former high-rise residential building in uptown Charlotte, North Carolina.
+Represented a nonprofit in connection with the drafting and negotiation of a joint venture agreement among multiple nonprofit and governmental agencies in connection with a temporary shelter for homeless families located in a vacant high-rise residential building in uptown Charlotte, North Carolina.